This Week in Petroleum History, October 22 to October 28

 October 23, 1908 – Salt Creek Well launches Wyoming Boom

-An English corporation known as the Oil Wells Drilling Syndicate, drilled a well to 1,050 feet, where it produced 600 barrels a day.
-More than 4,000 wells have since been drilled in the Salt Creek oilfield, producing from depths as shallow as 22 feet (in 1911).
+An English corporation, the Oil Wells Drilling Syndicate, drilled the discovery well, which produced 600 barrels of oil a day from 1,050 feet deep.
+By 1930, about one-fifth of all oil produced in the United States came from the Salt Creek oilfield.
 Water-flooding began in the 1960s and carbon dioxide injection in 2004.
 Learn more in First Wyoming Oil Wells.

 October 23, 1948 – “Smart Pig” advances Pipeline Inspection

 Northern Natural Gas Company recorded the first use of an X-ray machine for internal testing of petroleum pipeline welds.
 The company examined a 20-inch diameter pipe north of its Clifton, Kansas, compressor station.
 The device – today known as a “smart pig” – traveled up to 1,800 feet inside the pipe, imaging each weld.